pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/21_Object_Bricks.md

 But then there are lots of attributes, which only a subset of your products have.

 Take the example of a car accessories dealer.
 Brakes have different attributes than tires, rims or navigation systems.
 The old-fashioned way to deal with this use case is, to define a product class which contains all possible attributes from all product types.
 This would work fine, but most of the attributes will be empty and the object editor would be quite unmanageable.

 The new way is to use Objectbricks.
 The product class itself has only attributes all products have.
-This might be attributes like name, article number, manufacturer, price, etc.
-In addition to that, for each product group there is an Objectbrick.
-The Objectbrick for brakes has attributes like diameter, material.
+This might be attributes like name, article number, manufacturer, price, etc. In addition to that, for each product group there is an object brick.
+The object brick for brakes has attributes like diameter, material.
-The Objectbrick for tires has dimension, type, maximum speed and so on.
+The object brick for tires has dimension, type, maximum speed and so on.

-By creating a tire product object, the tire Objectbrick is added and so this tire product has all the tire attributes.
+By creating a tire product object, the tire object brick is added and so this tire product has all the tire attributes.

 ![Object bricks example](../../../img/ObjectsBricks_object_example.png)

-To one object a number of Objectbricks can be added, but just one instance per Objectbrick type.
+To one object a number of Objectbricks can be added, but just one instance per object brick type.
 This is the main difference to Fieldcollections.
-Because only one instance per Objectbrick can be added to an object, Objectbricks fully support inheritance.
-Each attribute of an Objectbrick can be overwritten in child objects.
+Because only one instance per object brick can be added to an object, Objectbricks fully support inheritance on field level.
+Each attribute of an object brick can be overwritten in child objects.

 ![Object bricks inheritance example](../../../img/ObjectsBricks_inheritance_example.png)

 Despite this flexibility, the database model in the background stays clean and well structured.
-This is because the attributes of an Objectbrick have to be defined like these of Fieldcollections.
+This is because the attributes of an object brick have to be defined like these of Fieldcollections.

 ### Definition of an Objectbrick